openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIP.md

 | Result | Description |
 | :----: | ----------- |
-`results` | memref of 16-bit float or bfloat16 type or QuantizedType values or VPUIP buffer type to describe the buffer tiling
+`results` | memref of any type values or VPUIP buffer type to describe the buffer tiling

 ### `VPUIP.NNDMA` (vpux::VPUIP::NNDMAOp)